onhalfway/weijiacheng/docs/contents/wjch/en/EIM-English-in-Mind/0.english in mind S-2nd/eim-0-cd-2.md

 ## 49 Unit 12 - Exercise 7

+`An accident in the park`

+Look at the title of the story and the pictures.
+How did Izzie hurt her head?
+Read, listen and check your answer.

+(1)
+Izzie: Hi, you two.
+Do you like my new hat?
+Mark: Poor you!
+Kate: Izzie, what happened?
+(2)
+Izzie: Well, this morning I was in the park, you know, skateboarding...
+(3)
+... and suddenly, there was a boy on a bike.
+A minute later, I was on the ground.
+My head hurt and the boy was gone!
+(4)
+Mark: So it was the boy's fault.
+How silly of him!
+Izzie: No, Mark.
+It was my fault, not his.
+My helmet was on my arm, not on my head!
+Kate: Well, anyway, who was the boy?
+We have to find him.

+- silly /ˈsɪli/ adj. 愚蠢的；不明事理的；没头脑的
+- helmet /ˈhelmɪt/ n. 钢盔，头盔

+CD2T49
+Students look at the title of the story and the pictures and answer the question.
+Play the recording for students to read and listen to check their answers.
+If students ask questions about vocabulary, write the words on the board, but do not explain the meaning at this stage.

+Answers
+She was knocked over in the park while she was skateboarding.

 ## 50 Unit 12 - Exercise 8c

+Read the dialogue and put the sentences in the correct order.
+Then listen and check your answers.

+CD2 T50
+Read through the sentences with students and clarify any problems with understanding.
+In pairs, students decide on the correct order for the dialogue.
+Check answers and ask students to practise the correct dialogue.

+TAPESCRIPT/ANSWERS
+Liz: Hey Dave.
+Are you OK?
+Dave: No, I'm not.
+My little sister's in hospital.
+Her arm's broken.
+Liz: Oh no!
+Poor her!
+What happened?
+Dave: Well, I opened the door of our living room.
+She was on the floor, you know, playing with her toys.
+The door hit her arm.
+It was **awful**!
+And it was my fault!
+Liz: Oh, Dave, come on.
+It's not really your fault, you know.
+Accidents happen - especially at home.
+Dave: I know.
+But I feel terrible now.
+Poor Jenny -she's only seven!

 ## 51 Unit 13 - Exercise 1b

+Read the text again and listen.
+Answer the questions.
+1 Why did the bus driver say to Rosa:'Stand up!'?
+2 Why did Rosa say 'No'?
+3 What was Rosa's world when she was a little girl?
+4 Why did he the police take Rosa to prison?
+5 Why did black people stop using the buses in Alabama?

+CD2T51 Students read questions 1 to 5.
+Check any problems.
+Go through the first item as a class, if necessary.
+Play the recording for students to complete the exercise.
+Students can compare answers in pairs before a whole-class check.
+Play the recording again if necessary, pausing to clarify any problems.

+TAPESCRIPT
+See reading text on page 96 of the Student's Book.
+`SHE SAID 'NO'`
+One day in December nineteen-fifty-five (1955), Rosa Parks left work in Alabama, USA, got on a bus and sat down.
+More people got on the bus, and soon it was full.
+One man didn't have a seat.
+The bus driver said to Rosa:'Stand up!
+Give this man your seat!'
+Rosa was tired after a long day at work.
+So, she quietly said:'No.' This started something that changed the USA for ever - because Rosa Parks was a 42-year-old black woman, and the man on the bus was white.
+When Rosa was a little girl, she walked to school, but the white children took a bus.
+Rosa saw their bus every day when it went past.
+'In those days,' she said, 'there was a white world and a black world.
+I lived in the black world.'
+She went to a black school and studied with black children.
+When Rosa said 'No', she broke the law.
+The law said a black person had to give their seat to a white person.
+The police came and took her to prison.
+Many black people in Alabama were very angry, and they stopped using the buses for a year.
+Then the law changed, and slowly, things started to change all over the USA.
+For the rest of her life, Rosa worked to help black people in the USA.
+She died on twenty-fifth (25) October two thousand and five (2005), at the age of ninety-two (92).

+- Rosa /'roʊzə/ n. 罗莎（女子名）
+- Alabama /,ælə'bæmə/ n. 阿拉巴马州（美国州名）

+Answers
+1 Because a white man wanted her seat.
+2 Because she was tired.
+3 It was divided into a black world and a white world.
+4 Because she broke the law by not giving up her seat.
+5 Because they were angry that Rosa had been arrested.

 ## 52 Unit 13 - Exercise 3a

+Pronunciation -ed endings

+CD2T52 Listen and repeat the sentences.
+1 /t/ We watched a film.
+2 /d/ I called a friend.
+3 /id/ He wanted an ice cream.

 ## 53 Unit 13 - Exercise 3b

+Listen and repeat the sentences.
+1 I phoned a friend.
+2 I phoned my friend.
+3 He talked a lot.
+4 He talked to the teacher.
+5 We visited a friend.
+6 We visited the museum.

 ## 54 Unit 13 - Exercise 5b

+Listen to a radio quiz show.
+Check your answers to Exercise 5a.

+CD2T54
+Play the recording for students to listen and check their answers to Exercise 5a.

+TAPESCRIPT
+Host: Hello, and welcome back, and in the next round of our quiz we are looking at important dates, OK?
+Woman: Yes, OK.
+Host: And here is the first question.
+Singer Michael Jackson died on the 25th of June.
+In which year?
+Woman: Er, I think it was in 2009.
+Host: And 2009 is ... absolutely correct.
+Jackson died on June the 25th 2009.
+Well done, Sarah.
+That's 20 points for you.
+And here's our next question.
+When did the first man walk on the moon?
+Was it a. on July the 20th 1949? b. on July the 20th 1969? or c. on July the 20th 1979?
+Woman: Oh, er, the man's name was Neil Armstrong.
+And I think it was 1979, so 'c'.
+Host: Well, Sarah, you're right about Neil Armstrong - but he didn't walk on the moon in 1979, it was on July the 20th 1969.
+So no points for that, I'm afraid.
+Don't worry.
+Let's look at the next question.
+You can get 40 points this time.
+This question is about the Olympic Games in Beijing, China.
+They started on August the 8th and ended on August the 24th.
+In which year? a.
+2004? b.
+2006? c.
+2008?
+Woman: That's easy.
+It was in 2008.
+Host: That's absolutely correct.
+40 points for you.
+The Beijing Olympic Games started on August the 8th and they ended on August the 24th 2008.
+And now Sarah -100 points on the all or nothing question.
+In Alabama, USA, in a famous incident, Rosa Parks did not give her seat to a white man.
+What year was that?
+Woman: Er, oh, I'm not sure!
+Urn ... was it...
+1958?
+Host: Oh, I'm sorry, Sarah.
+It was in 1955, not 1958.
+Sorry about that, but you get a wonderful prize ...

+Answers
+2 a 3 e 4 b 5 d

 ## 55 Unit 13 - Exercise 9b